-The stormwater charge will be calculated based on property size and the area of paved or impervious surfaces that are unable to absorb excess rain.
-This is a more accurate method of calculating each customer’s contributions to the combined sewer system and allows you to take charge of your bill by implementing sustainable stormwater practices that divert water from the sewer system, such as permeable pavement, living roofs, and harvesting rainwater.
+The stormwater charge is calculated based on property size and the area of paved or impermeable surfaces that are unable to absorb excess rain.
+This is a more accurate method of calculating each customer’s contributions to the combined sewer system and allows you to take charge of your bill by implementing sustainable stormwater practices that divert stormwater from the sewer system, such as permeable pavement, living roofs, and rainwater harvesting.

 Customers will fall into one of two categories for the stormwater charge:

 - Simplified residential rate: a three-tiered structure for residential customers, based on the total assessor’s parcel size, with flat rates for each.
 Smaller parcels are charged a lower rate, with rates gradually increasing for larger parcels.

 - Standard rate: commercial, institutional, industrial, mixed-use land use, and large multi-family, residential parcels (over 6,000 square feet or with more than six dwelling units) would be charged based on the total permeable and impermeable surface areas of a specific parcel.